 As with past years, participants are allowed to receive aid from their crew at any of the points where the course intersects the Blue Ridge Parkway.

 Parking for the race is at the lower lot at Mt.
-Pisgah and a lot 1/4 mile down the parkway from the Mt.
-Pisgah turn off.
+Pisgah and a lot about a quarter mile down the parkway from the Mt.
+Pisgah turnoff.
 You can also park along the road leading up to the finish line and the parkway itself.
+No one except race officials from the race will be allowed to park in the upper parking lot.
+This is reserved for other parkway visitors.
 Runners are responsible for their own transport back after the race.

 Post-Race Celebration and Awards Ceremony (November 6th, 2021):

 Runners, family, and friends are all invited to celebrate at the Wedge Foundation Brewery starting at 6:30PM following the race.
 We will present awards at 7:30PM.
 There is usually a food truck here for those wanting food.